Khizar246/IndianITJobTrends.github.io/README.md

 - Focus on **major Indian tech hubs** - smaller cities may have different patterns
 - **Cost of living** varies significantly between cities
 - **Remote work** trends may impact traditional location-based analysis

 ---

-## 🤝 **Contributing**

-We welcome contributions to improve the dashboard!
-Here's how you can help:

-### **Data Contributions**
-- Submit additional job market data
-- Suggest new cities or regions to analyze
-- Share salary benchmarking insights

-### **Feature Requests**
-- Propose new visualization ideas
-- Suggest additional filtering options
-- Request new analytical dimensions

-### **Technical Improvements**
-- Performance optimizations
-- Mobile experience enhancements
-- Accessibility improvements

-**Get Started**: Open an issue or submit a pull request!

----